gregid/standard-resource/docs/introduction/motivation.md

 An example of a library that could be considered too _specific_ is Apollo's cache.
 It is a normalized store, which can make it more convenient to use when working with resources when compared to Redux.
 However, Apollo requires that your networking layer be GraphQL.
-If you aren't using GraphQL, then you can't use Apollo's store.
+If you aren't using GraphQL, then you can't use Apollo.

 This is where Standard Resource comes in.
-It is a normalized data store with a powerful API, which allows you to avoid the boilerplate associated with implementing a normalized store in Redux.
+It is a lightweight normalized data store with a powerful API, which allows you to avoid the boilerplate associated with implementing something similar in Redux.
 Further, it is agnostic to the network layer that you use.
-It works well with RESTful endpoints, GraphQL, gRPC, or something else.
+It works well with RESTful endpoints, GraphQL, gRPC, or something else, making it more general than solutions like Apollo.